 In part one of our two-part Conscious Discipline series, we focused on why traditional discipline is an ineffective tool for correcting hurtful behavior and promoting helpful behavior and how Conscious Discipline works in a more effective and caring way.
-Now, in part two, Celebree Learning Centers provides best practices for implementing Conscious Discipline when your child exhibits hurtful behavior.
+Now, in part two, Celebree School provides best practices for implementing Conscious Discipline when your child exhibits hurtful behavior.

 Understand That Hurtful Behavior is a Cry for Attention; Provide Children Regular, Loving and Positive Attention

 Children require the love and attention of their parents and caretakers—without it, they will seek out ways to force the attention of adults in their life, and this is often through exhibiting hurtful behavior.
 When children feel they are being given the attention they require, their desire to exhibit hurtful behavior decreases.
 Think of your child’s need for attention as a basket: when the basket is full, they will not actively seek more attention.
 When the basket is empty, children will look for ways to find attention, and those ways may often be hurtful.